hs950559/coryrylan.com/_posts/2016-04-04-converting-angular-1-components-to-angular-2.md

 </code>
 </pre>

-In our Angular 2 app we are taking advantage of ES6 and TypeScript to give us a nice clean syntax.
+In our Angular 2 app we are taking advantage of ES6 and TypeScript to give us a nice clean syntax with improved IDE tooling.
 I wont be covering setup on an Angular 2 project but you can check out the running demos and any number of Angular 2 seed projects.
-First we are importing
-Angular 2 modules and our `ProductItemComponent` using ES6 module syntax.
+First we are importing Angular 2 modules and our `ProductItemComponent` using ES6 module syntax.

 <pre class="language-javascript">